Prithvi-Pawar/CODTECH-TASK1/README.md

 Clone the repository or copy the code.

-Run the file:
+Run the file: python calculator.py

-bash
-Copy
-Edit
-python calculator.py
 🖥️ Screenshots
 (You can add a screenshot here later for a better look!)